oracle-livelabs/apex/ai-application.md

 ## Introduction

 This lab will walk you through setting up important OCI resources to use in the following labs.
-You will set up your compartment, object storage bucket,  GenAI agent, and knowledge base.
+You will set up your compartment, object storage bucket, Generate API Keys, GenAI agent, and knowledge base.
 Compartments are a logical collection of related resources.
 Compartments allow for organization and isolation of your cloud resources.
 Object storage is a low-cost storage option to store any type of data.
 Oracle's GenAI Agent combines LLMs and RAG to provide contextually relevant answers by searching a knowledge base.
 In your kno

+###bucket rag
 ### Prerequisites

 This lab assumes you have the following: